 The Tote Stadt had its world premiere in Cologne (under the direction of Otto Klemperer) and Hamburg on 4 December 1920, followed by the rest of the world.
 Before the war it was the most played of all contemporary operas.
 And because Maria Jeritza had chosen the work for her American debut, Die Tote Stadt became the first opera to be performed in the Metropolitan Opera in New York after the First World War.
 In German.

-Below: Maria Jeritza sings ‘Glück das mir verblieb’ in a 1922 recording:
+Below: Maria Jeritza sings ‘Glück das mir verblieb’ in a 1926:

 KORNGOLD IN THE NETHERLANDS